Mark R. Kravitz: Early life and education

 Kravitz was born in Philadelphia, Pennsylvania in 1950.
 After earning a Bachelor of Arts degree in 1972 from Wesleyan University (magna cum laude, Phi Beta Kappa), he received a Juris Doctor from Georgetown University Law Center in 1975, where he served as Managing Editor of the Georgetown Law Journal.

-After graduating from law school, Kravitz served as a law clerk to Judge James Hunter III, Circuit Judge, of the United States Court of Appeals for the Third Circuit, and subsequently to then-justice (later chief justice) William H. Rehnquist, of the United States Supreme Court from 1978 to 1979.
+After graduating from law school, Kravitz served as a law clerk to Judge James Hunter III, Circuit Judge, of the United States Court of Appeals for the Third Circuit, and subsequently to then-justice (later chief justice) William Rehnquist, of the United States Supreme Court from 1978 to 1979.

 Career

 Before his appointment to the federal bench, Kravitz was a partner at the Connecticut-based law firm of Wiggin and Dana, LLP, where his practice centered on appellate litigation.
 While in private practice, he argued cases before the U.S. Supreme Court, United States Courts of Appeals and various state supreme courts throughout the country.
 From 1999 to 2003, Kravitz served as a regular commentator and columnist for the National Law Journal on appellate law.
+Kravitz was an adjunct professor at Connecticut Law School from 1995 to 2001.
 He also has authored numerous articles on a variety of legal topics.
 In 2006 and 2009, he was appointed a Senior Fellow in Law at the University of Melbourne Graduate School of Law, in Melbourne, Australia.
 Kravitz also was a lecturer in law at Yale Law School.